LLNL/sundials/doc/ida/guide/source/Usage/index.rst

    .. versionadded:: 6.2.0

-.. c:function:: int IDASetLinearSolutionScaling(void * ida_mem, booleantype onoff)
+.. c:function:: int IDASetLinearSolutionScaling(void * ida_mem, sunbooleantype onoff)

    The function ``IDASetLinearSolutionScaling`` enables or disables scaling the linear system solution to account for a change in :math:`\alpha` in the